EgbieAndersonUku1/linux_file_encryptor/README.md

 warning
 ==========
-Make sure that you remember the password for decryption because the original file will be shredded and depending on the number of times you requested.
+Make sure that you remember the password for decryption because the original file will be shredded depending on the number of times you requested.
 This makes the original file unrecoverable.